Nepal Idol: Season 4

 All three judges from last three seasons were replaced by Sambhujeet Baskota, Subani Moktan and Sugam Pokharel.
 Sambhujeet Baskota is a Nepali music composer who is considered to be the most popular and prolific music director of the Nepali Film Industry.
 He has composed over 3,000 songs, which have appeared in more than 250 films.
 He has composed songs for many Nepali hit films like Prem Pinda, Karodpati, Thuldai etc. Similarly, Sugam Pokharel is a Nepali popular pop singer, songwriter, RJ and music composer who is working in the Nepali music industry since 1995.
 In recent years, he has been also known as a popular playback singer.
 He became popular as a playback singer for the song Ke yo Maya ho from the movie Mero Auta Sathi Chha.
 Most of the Nepali people remember him for the festival song Dashain Tihar.
 He has given many other hit songs such as Mero Auta Sathi Chha, Mero Sansar, K yo Maya ho, Feri tyo din, etc. Likewise, Subani Moktan is a singer/songwriter and also a music arranger.
 Besides her own independent music, she also works as a playback singer for movies and a teacher at Kathmandu Jazz Conservatory.

+Season 5- present

+The three old judges Nhyoo Bajracharya, Indira Joshi and Kali Prasad Baskota returned to Nepal Idol Season 5 after a break of a season.